Mag.a DSAin Elisabeth Hammer

 Univ.-Prof. Dr. Josef Hochgerner

-Josef Hochgerner, founder (1990) and scientific director of the Centre for Social Innovation (ZSI) until 2014, is a sociologist with an international track record as researcher and expert in social partners organisations, national and European agencies of research and innovation support.
-He acts as teacher and board member in professional and adult education at Austrian and European universities, 2001-2005 he was president of the Austrian Association for Sociology (ÖGS).
-In cooperation with the Danube University Krems he developed the curriculum of the first international study program Master of Arts in Social Innovation (MASI), which he presides over as scientific director.
-Furthermore he is president of the European School of Social Innovation (ESSI).
-His main focus in research, teaching and practice is: Innovation and the particularities of social innovation; the social dimensions in knowledge, science and technology; working, learning and living in the global information society.
+Josef Hochgerner, founder and scientific director of the Centre for Social Innovation (ZSI) until 2014, is a sociologist, researcher, teacher and expert in social innovation.
+2001-2005 he was president of the Austrian Association for Sociology (ÖGS).
+Together with Danube University Krems he developed the curriculum of the study program Master of Arts in Social Innovation (MASI).
+Furthermore, he is initiator and director of the European School of Social Innovation (ESSI).

 Mag.a Veronika Č. Janýrová, MBA

 Veronika Janýrová is project manager at The Vienna Institute for International Economic Studies (wiiw), focusing on the organizational management of international research consortia and the coordination of EU-funded research projects.
 She is a simultaneous interpreter and has been engaged in numerous film, art, print and cultural productions with an Austrian-Czech dimension as well.

 Mag.a Petra Radeschnig, MA